nichoth/guestbook/README.md

-# Bellingham Guestbook
+# Internet Guestbook

-A contact list for the [Innovate Bellingham](https://innovatebellingham.org/) events.
+A contact list, as a demonstration of various web technologies.

 ## develop